 If you enter several different agreements on travel services, it may be package travel if any of the following requirements are met.

-• The travel services were purchased on the Internet by separate business operators, where the first company (the travel operator) transferred information on the traveller’s name, email address and payment information to another company with which the traveller books another travel service within 24 hours of the first agreement being reached.
+The travel services were purchased online from separate companies, but the first company (the travel operator) transferred your personal details (name, email address, and payment information) to another company.
+You booked another travel service with the second company within 24 hours after entering into the first agreement.

 For it to be considered a linked travel arrangement, the first company, after you have booked a travel service, must: